Meeds-io/whitepaper/en/3-meeds.md

 Additionally, on behalf of the Meeds DAO, the Meeds Association is entitled to facilitate OTC (off-the-shelf) purchases of more extensive amounts of MEED tokens.

 **Staking / long-term investment**
-Meeds DAO rewards the loyal investors that want to support Meeds in the long term.
+Meeds DAO rewards loyal investors who want to support Meeds long-term.
 Anyone can stake their unused MEED tokens to earn yields and xMEED tokens.

 Staking reults in the minting of xMEED tokens in proportion of the MEED tokens deposited.
 The xMEED token is Meeds governance token, which is used for voting on DAO proposals.